Treatment depends on the cause of orchitis.

 Treating bacterial orchitis

-In addition to steps to relieve discomfort, such as resting and applying ice packs, bacterial orchitis and epididymo-orchitis require antibiotic treatment.
-If the cause of the infection is an STI, your sexual partner also needs treatment.
+Antibiotics are needed to treat bacterial orchitis and epididymo-orchitis.
+If the cause of the bacterial infection is an STI, your sexual partner also needs treatment.

 Treating viral orchitis

 Treatment is aimed at relieving symptoms.
 Your doctor may recommend: